 If you’re struggling to find cover, a good idea is to compare insurers that have different underwriters as their products are likely to vary.

-On our website; 1Cover and Columbus Direct are underwritten by Certain underwriters of Lloyds.
+On our website; 1Cover and Columbus Direct are underwritten by Certain underwriters at Lloyds.
 American Express, Downunder, STA Travel, NZ Travel Insurance and Webjet are underwritten by Allianz Australia Insurance Limited.

 See more information about pre-existing medical conditions here.